Disclosure: Visit Omaha sponsored this post, however, all opinions and photographs are my own.

-Want to visit an affordable midwestern city where you never run out of things to do and they are all pretty affordable?
+Want to visit an affordable Midwestern city where you never run out of things to do and they are all pretty affordable?
 Head to Omaha, Nebraska!

 Easy to navigate because of its grid system, visitors will appreciate the accessibility of the city and its on-trend downtown scene.
 Omaha is dotted with historic neighborhoods.
-We stayed in the Midtown Crossing area located within minutes of the Old Market district, the Henry Doorly Zoo & Aquarium, and the Blackstone District (a ultra-hip area for those who appreciate supporting local eateries).
+We stayed in the Midtown Crossing area located within minutes of the Old Market district, the Henry Doorly Zoo & Aquarium, and the Blackstone District (an ultra-hip area for those who appreciate supporting local eateries).

 This isn’t your typical zoo.
-The Henry Doorly Zoo & Aquarium’s exhibits are world famous!
+The Henry Doorly Zoo & Aquarium’s exhibits are world-famous!
 It is known for its indoor Desert Dome and North America’s largest indoor rainforest, but if you ask me, one of the ultimate stops within the park is the Antarctic penguin area!

 While walking through the Lied Jungle you will be able to observe over 90 species of animals and towering waterfalls.
 Crossing a rope swing bridge takes you to a new area of the jungle while winding paths lead you to an abundance of tropical flowers and seating areas.
 Bring your camera!
 You’re going to want to capture the bright colors (and sounds!) of the jungle.

 I think visitors will need a minimum of three hours to tour the zoo and aquarium, a swift look at many of its best features but certainly not enough time to enjoy the behind-the-scenes opportunities or animal feeding sessions.

 The Desert Dome can be seen from the road as you enter the zoo’s parking lot.
 It’s mammoth!
 Get ready to be transported to another climate as you walk red dirt paths to view reptiles, meerkats, bobcats, and much more!